 In most cases, another key individual of the organisation will have to sign for the policy.
 In other words, insurance companies will not allow just anyone to take out a key person insurance policy on another individual.
 In addition, they will likely have to prove why this person is considered “key” to the organisation.

 All businesses with employees are eligible for this type of coverage.
-The policy can be structured as a trust or as an asset to the company.
+The policy can be structured as a trust or an asset to the company.
 Please note that England and Wales do not consider partnerships as a separate legal entity.
-For more clarification on this or to find out if your situation is eligible for this type of coverage, please contact one of our insurance specialists for more information.
+For more clarification on this or to find out if your situation is eligible for this type of coverage, don’t hesitate to contact one of our insurance specialists for more information.

 Choosing the Right Key Person Insurance Policy

-Just how will the loss of a specific individual affect the overall well-being of the company?
+How will the loss of a specific individual affect the overall well-being of the company?
 This is a question that must be asked when considering a key person insurance cover policy.
 The answer to this will take some serious time and consideration.
-Because we know figuring this out can be difficult and involved, our team of insurance experts is here to help you if needed.
+Because we know figuring this out can be complex and involved, our team of insurance experts is here to help you if needed.

 Some considerations for the level of cover are: